 433 MHz will make up the bulk of this page due to it's significantly longer range, and more refined feature set thanks to it's much longer lifetime.

 Development on 433 MHz RFID started in the early 2000's and is fundamentally different than other RFID technologies.
 In RFID it is almost always a passive (or unpowered) tag that is "excited" or powered by the readers signal.
 This allows the tag to respond with it's unique ID.
-The 433 MHz we offer does the exact oppose; The reader is powered but does not send any signal of it's own, instead it listens for the transmissions sent by the tags.
-This allows the reader to detect weaker signals, sent with greater strength by the battery powered tag.
+The 433 MHz we offer does the exact oppose; The reader is powered but does not send any signal of it's own.
+Instead the readers listen for the transmissions sent by the battery powered tags.
+This allows the reader to detect far weaker signals, sent with significantly greater strength by the battery powered tag.

-The unique characteristics of the 433 MHz we provide also make it suitable for environments where interferance or electro-static sensitivity prevent most other electronics such as airports or specialized checmical storages.
-The sealed tags emit a signal well below any regulatory guidelines, making them safe for use in areas where cell phones must be powered down.
+Designed for applications in Transportation, Mining, Emergency Evacuation, Supply Chain, Petrochemical, Healthcare, Manufacturing, Gated Communities, Education, and the Military.
+The unique characteristics of our 433 MHz technology make it suitable for environments where interferance or electro-static sensitivity prevent most other electronics such as airports or specialized chemical storages.
+The sealed ATEX certified tags emit such a low power signal that it is well below any regulatory guidelines, making them safe for use in static free areas where cell phones must be powered down.